Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Incorporating the impact of velocity-dependent annihilation

 \section{Incorporating the impact of velocity-dependent annihilation}

-We assume that dark matter is a real particle which annihilates with itself with a cross section that can be written as $\sigma v = (\sigma v)_0 \times S(v/c)$, where $(\sigma v)_0$ is independent of the relative velocity $v$, and $S(v/c) = (v/c)^n$.
+We assume that dark matter is a self-conjugate particle which is its own anti-particle and has an annihilation cross section that can be written as $\sigma v = (\sigma v)_0 \times S(v/c)$, where $(\sigma v)_0$ is independent of the relative velocity $v$, and $S(v/c) = (v/c)^n$.
 The standard case of $s$-wave annihilation thus corresponds to $n=0$, while $p$-wave and $d$-wave annihilation correspond to $n=2$ and $n=4$, respectively.
 Sommerfeld annihilation in the Coulomb limit corresponds to $n=-1$.